 One interesting design style is building a magazine layout with fitted content in each column.
 Some readers will be annoyed by scrolling through so many headlines packed into a unique box model.
 However the presentation is above solid, and you can leave a mark on readers who are digging for the latest breaking stories.

 The website for Clutch Magazine is a nice example where the left sidebar contains secondary news pieces.
 Latest comments, opinion articles, advertisements, and a few other widgets will be displayed here.
 This leaves room for two columns of new articles organized chronologically.
 The layout is also a lazy loading design which will automatically append new pages via Ajax.

 The new posts will eventually overtake the sidebar and fill the entire homepage with new content.
 This style can only work if you leave enough room for each post to manage by itself.
 Clutch uses thumbnails and borders around each headline to distinguish between them.
 I feel this only improves the “embedded” desire of sinking content into your page.
 Notice the fixed header toolbar also provides direct access to navigation links and the search form.

 Infinite Scrolling News

 UGS Mag is another example which uses the infinite scrolling effect on their homepage.
 The one downside is that readers are unable to copy and share permalinks to the different archive pages.
-Obviously each article will have a unique URL but it is unfortunate how the actual page listings will never get their own URL.
-These individual pages are not very popular anyways, so there really isn’t much to lose, but take this into consideration for each blog/magazine project you work on.
+Obviously, each article will have a unique URL, but it is unfortunate how the actual page listings will never get their own URL.
+These individual pages are not very popular, so there isn’t much to lose, but take this into consideration for each blog/magazine project you work on.

 The homepage layout of UGS fits nicely with each post listing because the thumbnails are snug right up against the box.
 So each article is distinct and stands out from the crowd yet still comes together for a strange and frantic box pattern.
 Take personal needs into consideration when planning for these various layout designs and ask yourself what will best suit the website.